India's IT Landscape — Why Now?

 - Customs/excise duty exemption on imports and capital goods

-- Goods/services to/from SEZ are treated as exports under GST
+- Goods/services to/from SEZ treated as exports under GST

 - Suitable for larger IT companies with significant export revenue